 The construction engineer should review construction projects to verify that the resident engineer is monitoring the contractor’s construction safety program.
-The construction engineer should review the CSC’s safety audit and confirm that the resident engineer addresses, adequately closes, and documents closure of items mentioned in the safety audit.
-The construction engineer confirms that all deficiencies in the field are abated, signs the safety audit, and sends it to the construction manager for review and signature.
+The construction engineer should review the CSC’s safety review report and confirm that the resident engineer addresses, adequately closes, and documents closure of items mentioned in the safety review report

 The resident engineer verifies that the contractor complies with all aspects of the contract, including applicable safety orders found in the CCR Title 8.
 To accomplish this, do the following:

-- Identify unsafe conditions and the specific contract provisions or CCR Title 8 regulations involved.
+- Identify unsafe conditions and the specific contract provisions or 8 CCR regulations involved.

 - Assign a project safety coordinator if needed.